makersacademy/news-summary-challenge/README.md

 ## Brief

 The app will grab headlines from the Guardian newspaper API and display them on a page.
+Each of the 10 news articles shows the corrosponding image of the story above.
 Clicking on a headline will show **a summary of the article.**

 ```
 As a busy politician